DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - 8 assignable CV input jacks (assigments via modulation matrix).
 - Modulation Matrix (via MENU button): each voice can use up to 28 customizable modulations.
 - Modulation sources: 12, via input jacks (VEL., AFT., MW, PB, CV1, CV2, CV3, CV4, CV5, CV6, CV7, CV8).
-- Modulation targets: 90 (DX7 parameters exclusively, plus EG BIAS).
+- Modulation targets: 118 (most DX7 parameters, plus EG BIAS).
 - Modulation ranges: -100% to +100% (applying an offset), or 0 to 100% (absolute modulation, replace the parameter given by its potentiometer).
 - Modulation effect can be inverted (via.
 INV. checkbox), and can be temporary disabled.
 - View DX7 parameters for current voice (via 8 screens, by rotating the continuous encoder).
 Access from MENU button.
-- Preferences (global preferences, via dedicated screen).
+- Global preferences (via dedicated screen).
 Access from MENU button.
-- Optional pitch split point and response part (above or below split point), adjustable from "Preferences".
+- Optional pitch split point, and virtual keyboard response part (above or below split point), adjustable from "Preferences" screen.
 - Mod key: not supported (feature reserved to _6OP-DX_ module only).
+- Touchscreen brightness: adjustable from "Preferences" screen.
 - VCV Rack 2 Presets (.vcvm) support: Not supported (due to very huge amount of saved datas).
 - VCV Rack 2 Modules Selections (.vcvs) support: Not supported (due to very huge amount of saved datas).
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).